On the nature of Bregman functions

 In this case, for all $y \in S$, $D_h(y,x_k)$ is non increasing as $k$ grows \cite[Lemma 5]{bauschke2016descent}.
 This extends to the NoLips algorithm proposed for composite objectives in \cite{bauschke2016descent}.
-Similarly, the work presented in \cite{alvarez2004hessian} presents a continuous time variant of Fej\'er property in the context of Hessian-Riemannian gradient flows.
+Similarly, the work presented in \cite{alvarez2004hessian} describes a continuous time variant of Bregman Fej\'erian properties in the context of Hessian-Riemannian gradient flows.

 \paragraph{Proximal minimization with $D$-functions:} Assume that $f$ is proper lower-semicontinuous.
 Initialize $x_0 \in \mathrm{int} C$ and, given sequence of positive step sizes $(\alpha_k)_{k \in \NN}$, iterate